nmhongtram/machine-learning-in-production/Stanford MLSys Seminar - Chip Huyen.md

 4.  **Go with Complex ML Models:** Only after exhausting the potential of simpler models and having a robust pipeline should you consider more complex ML models.

 And the overarching principle of good ML system design?
 It has to **solve a problem**.
 If it doesn't, it just creates more maintenance and costs.

+>**Principles of good ML systems design**
+>1.
+It solves a problem
+>2.
+It's tested
+>3.
+It's accessible to the users
+>4.
+It's ethical
+>5.
+It's components are modular, integrated but separated
+>6.
+It's as simple as possible, but not simpler
+>7.
+It's transparent
+>8.
+It allows iterative development
+>9.
+It's versioned
+>10.
+It's documented

 ### Q&A Highlights: Deeper Dives <a name="part-5"></a>